Oescus

 Oescus, Palatiolon or Palatiolum (Улпия Ескус, [oɫˈpiɐ ˈɛskos]) was an important ancient city on the Danube river in Roman Moesia.
 It later became known as Ulpia Oescus.
 It lay northwest of the modern Bulgarian city of Pleven, near the village of Gigen.

 For a short time it was linked by the longest and most famous stone bridge across the Danube, Constantine's Bridge, with the ancient city of Sucidava (modern-day Corabia, Romania).

-The city seems to have at one point reached a area of 280,000 m2 and a population of 100,000.
+The city seems to have at one point reached an area of 280,000 m2 and a population of 100,000.

 Archaeological excavations have brought to light parts of the ancient city and are continuing.

 Etymology

 The name of the Roman town comes from the river Oescus (today Iskar).
 It probably meant "water" in the local Thracian dialect.

 History

-The Greek geographer Claudius Ptolemy (ca. 90–168 AD) described Ulpia Oescus as a city of the Triballi, an independent ancient tribe which inhabited today’s northwestern Bulgaria.
+The Greek geographer Claudius Ptolemy (ca. 90–168 AD) described Ulpia Oescus as a city of the Triballi, an independent ancient tribe which inhabited today's northwestern Bulgaria.

 Under Roman rule, Oescus began as an important military base and legionary fortress as part of the Danubian Limes.
 Together with the adjacent settlement, it developed into a city.
 It was connected to the rest of the Roman empire by three important roads: